 Don’t be scared off (intimidated, afraid) by the word withdrawal…it’s even tricky for me to say!
 Withdraw simply means to take out money out of an account.
 Who doesn’t like holding some cold, hard, cash?

 Do you make enough money to put some away at the end of the month?
 Then you might want to save some of it.
 Saving money means putting some money aside (on the side) for when you may need it at a future point in time.
-We have a great idiom for this in English: putting money aside for a rainy day.
+This is such an essential banking English term, that we even have a great idiom for this in English: putting money aside for a rainy day.

 To save money, people usually have a separate savings account to keep that money separate from their general spending money (money you use regularly to pay for things).
 Watching your savings account grow each month is a great feeling, so if you think it’s time to open a savings account, you definitely should!